 Okay.
 I apologize for my outburst.
 Believe it or not, my usual demeanor is rather agreeable and extremely pleasant in fact - I also actually quite fancy the vast majority of Humans who call on my parents.
 But, I must ask you – no, implore you - to PLEASESTOP trying to get them to Have (Human) Children.

 And, as far as the pictures go, I’m pretty sure my Mom has over a hundred in her Gabe & Bella album on Facebook, so.

 Have I Mentioned Diapers?

 Okay, I’m back.
 I hope that my list was enlightening.
 If you already have Human Children and are now like, “Blast, this sucks”, I apologize.
 I would never want anyone who has already been saddled with the little vermin to get rid of them or anything on my account.
-My only point is that my Mom & Dad (and Bella & I, for that matter) are still Free, and Unaffected By The Things Discussed In The Above List.
-And I, for one, would like to keep that way as long as possible.
+My only point is that my Mom & Dad (and Bella & I, for that matter) are still Free And Unaffected By The Things Discussed In The Above List.
+And I for one would like to keep it that way as long as possible.

 Tuesday, August 7, 2012